lambrospetrou/lambrospetrou.github.io/src/_posts/2020-04-18-amazon-leadership-principles.md

 >Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never compromise.

 This is the culmination of all the Leadership Principles together in my opinion.
-You have to focus on the **key inputs for your business**, and deliver them with the **right quality**, and in a **timely** fashion, while at the same time **never compromising**.
+You have to focus on the **key inputs for your business**, and deliver them with the **right quality**, and in a **timely fashion**, while at the same time **never compromising**.

 Yeah, I pretty much re-stated the same thing, but this is the gist of it.
-At the end of the day, you have to deliver something to your customers, but the difficulty is doing it so in a timely fashion without compromosing quality.
+At the end of the day, you have to deliver something to your customers, but the difficulty lies in doing it in a timely fashion without compromosing quality.

 ## Conclusion